rajesh-nitc/iac-vault-approle/README.md

-## Iac for vault approle with terraform and gitlab as trusted entities
+## Iac for vault approle with terraform as a trusted entity

 order
 1. vault-node